sshockwave/Online-Judge-Solutions/README.md

 First, open the folder with the name of the online judge.
 Then you should see the files named by the problem id.
 File histories are available!
+## Credits
+Gratitude to Github and all online judges holders!